arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/recursion/nu/README.md

 ### Comparison to Fix and Nu

-Nu warns that a data type can be be infinite, and should be used for any algorithms that can work on infinite data (for example `map`).
+Nu warns that a datatype can be be infinite, and should be used for any algorithms that can work on infinite data (for example `map`).
 Due to it being a direct encoding of ana, Nu also has a very fast Corecursive instance.